ChocoMufn/tech-challenge/my-app/README.md

+Node.js version 14.17.6 was used.

+## SETUP:
+- Open up terminal and make sure the directory is set to `my-app`.
+If it is not just type `cd my-app` into the terminal.
+- Run `npm install`
+- Then run `npm start` to start the React App.

-NOTES:
+## NOTES:

-Use command to run on local host (since server dooesnt seem to trust it)
+Use command to run on localhost (since server doesn't seem to trust it)

 `open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security --disable-site-isolation-trials`